Catholic Church and Judaism: Early Modern Period

-Portuguese Inquisition: In 1536 Pope Paul III established the Portuguese Inquisition with a papal bull.
+Luther also berated the Catholic Church as "Judaising" and considered its emphasis on elaborate rituals as Jewish legalism.
+In the ensuing wars between the Catholic emperor Charles V and the Protestant German rulers Jews often supported the Imperial army and prayed for its success, though Charles V also instituted the Portuguese inquisition in 1543 (Note: In 1536 Pope Paul III confirmed the establishment of the Portuguese Inquisition with a papal bull.
 The major target of the Portuguese Inquisition were Jewish converts to Catholicism, who were suspected of secretly practicing Judaism.
 Many of these were originally Spanish Jews who had left Spain for Portugal, when Spain forced Jews to convert to Christianity or leave.
-The number of these victims (between 1540 and 1765) is estimated at around 40,000.
+The number of these victims (between 1540 and 1765) is estimated at around 40,000.) and expelled the Jews from Naples in 1541.
+The expulsions created a huge influx of Jewish refugees, which led to the first Jewish Ghetto in Venice while initially the papacy, especially under Clement VII, adopted a benign policy and allowed them to settle in the Papal States and granted them protection from the Inquisition.
+Nevertheless, some Catholic writers blamed Jews for helping and inspiring Protestant thinkers.